 The Commission is a seven-member body appointed by the Governor.
 It exercises its authority independently of the Unemployment Insurance Agency.
 Most cases are decided by a three-member panel of the Commission.
 Matters of first impression and cases of broad import are decided by the full Commission.

-You may E-File your appeal by completing and submitting the Appeal Form below.
+You may E-File your appeal by completing and submitting the Appeal Form which can be accessed at the green box immediately below.

 See the E-Filing Instructions-New Appeals located in the Filing Resources section below for detailed instructions on how to E-File your appeal.